 Site shows race/ethnicity comparisons for health insurance coverage and uninsured.
 Shows 2016 data, the third year of coverage through the Health Exchanges.
 Highest uninsured rates were in TX (17%); Alaska and Florida tied for second worst at 15% uninsured; AZ, Georgia and Mississippi followed with 14% uninsured

 See this report on Level One heart attack mortality (30-day survival rates); more outcomes and volume for cardiovascular patients at Allina Health Abbott Northwestern Hospital in Mpls, MN may be available under Outcomes & Presentations.
-Data through December 2015 most recent available as of February 2018
+Data through December 2017.
+Updated May 2018

 If you like to browse, your state’s site may have additional information about health insurance.
 These links are provided by the National Association of Insurance Commissioners (NAIC), the organization of insurance regulators from the 50 states, the District of Columbia and the five U.S. territories.
 The NAIC site has a Consumer Information Source to find medical loss ratios, financial information, and complaint information on the exchange, HMOs and other health insurance providers

 This fraud prevention site is by the HHS Office of Inspector General.
 It allows consumer to search for a specific name of a person or business to see if they have been excluded from receiving payment from Medicare and Medicaid, due to license revocation, suspension or surrender; program-related fraud; patient abuse or neglect, and other reasons such as default on Health Education Assistance Loans.
 Exclusions Database contains physicians, nurses, nurses’ aides, hospital employees, pharmacists, nursing home operators and more.
 Thousands of listings

 The Medical Fitness Association (MFA) is a non-profit organization that tracks, supports and promotes the industry of medical fitness centers.
 Facility locator identifies centers worldwide